-It shouldn’t surprise you all that a lemon cookie recipe has FINALLY made it to SGTO.
+It shouldn't surprise you all that a lemon cookie recipe has FINALLY made it to SGTO.
 For one, sugar cookies are probably my favorite dessert (hence my obsession with my Vegan Funfetti Sugar Cookies and my Vegan Cinnamon Roll Cookies).
-Tied for close second, though, is any dessert that is lemon flavored.
+Tied for a close second, though, is any dessert that is lemon flavored.

 To be honest, most of the recipes I tried before these cookies were just not lemony enough for me!
 That's why I knew it was time to bring a vegan, dairy-free, & ridiculously chewy lemon cookie recipe to the blog.
 These lemon sugar cookies are made with lemon zest AND lemon juice for the perfect amount of lemon flavor.

 How to make vegan lemon cookies from scratch